Lübbecke: History

 In the Second World War, Lübbecke largely escaped attack and was occupied on 3 April 1945 by British troops without great resistance.
 The nearby town of Bad Oeynhausen became the headquarters of the British forces and British administrative authorities and military staff elements were also housed in Lübbecke.
 To that end 251 of the 432 houses in Lübbecke were commandeered and cordoned off as accommodation for the Allies.
 Almost the entire town centre became an exterritorial zone, because all the important administrative buildings of the town's infrastructure went to the British.
 The finance office on Kaiserstraße was used as the head office of the British Occupation Zone authorities.
 Even after the foundation of the Federal Republic of West Germany this building remained a base for British military staff, its last use being as the headquarters of the 2nd Armoured Division (Herford being the headquarters of the 1st Armoured Division) before it withdrew in 1983.
+Up on the hillside above the town was a former Hitler Youth training centre that was also commandeered after the war as Montgomery's headquarters and later became the Officers Mess for HQ 2nd Armoured Division until 1983.
+After the Division withdrew to the UK the building was renamed Church House and repurposed as a Christian retreat and courses centre as well as a general military conference centre until it closed in 2019 as part of the British Army's withdrawal from Germany.

 The election of the first freely elected town council took place on 17 October 1948.

 In 1973, after the communal reforms of the Bielefeld Act (Bielefeld-Gesetz) the districts of Minden and Lübbecke were merged into the new district of Minden-Lübbecke and the entire district administration was moved to Minden.
 At the same time the borough of Lübbecke was significantly increased in size by the parishes of Blasheim, Gehlenbeck, Eilhausen and Nettelstedt and the farming community (Bauernschaft) of Alswede.